 Investing Not Gambling!

 When I put my money to work, I’m investing not gambling.
-I haven’t thought about this point in a quite a while, but for me it is a true statement.
+I haven’t thought about this point in quite a while, but for me, it is a true statement.

 So what has brought investing not gambling up now?